fleetdm/fleet/handbook/company.md

 ### Why the emphasis on training?
 Investing in people and providing generous, prioritized training, especially up front, helps contributors understand what is going on at Fleet.
-This is a prerequisite for helping people make better decisions at work and to feel confident while doing so.
-Keep in mind those who may feel like outsiders to the osquery (security/startup/IT) space.
+By making training a prerequisite at Fleet, we can:
 - Creating a culture of helping others results in people feeling more comfortable and confident even if they aren’t familiar with osquery.
 - A sharp focus on training means things are written down.